07: Stans to Sachseln

 For the avid geographers, a map reveals the complexity of this extraordinary lake, held captive by several cantons, like a natural wonder bewitching to behold.

-The route then crosses the path of the railway, where a modest train clings, ascending towards Stanserhorn, a climb to the heavens aboard an antique engineering jewel.
+The route then crosses the railway, where a modest train clings, ascending towards Stanserhorn, a climb to the heavens aboard an antique engineering jewel.

 Here, in this postcard-worthy landscape, the peaks stand proudly, the trains climbing with zeal, offering travelers a majestic embrace with the skies.
 Facing you, the Stanserhorn stands, defying time and space.
 The small wooden train, timid, dares not climb the skies to the summit.
 A cable car, like a hand stretched towards infinity, takes over higher up, promising intrepid souls a breathtaking view, given the incessant flow of tourists who, like modern pilgrims, embark at Stans at dawn.